YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 application code.
 This mapping of global variables to regions that map to remote files is also performed using global directories, and is transparent to application code except that YottaDB client/server operation does not support `transaction processing`_.
-This means that within a `ydb_tp_s()`_ call, application code on a client machine is not permitted to access a database region that resides in a file on a remote server.

 Furthermore, there are configurations that impliticly invoke transaction processing logic, such as distributing a global variable over multiple database regions, or a trigger invocation (see `Chapter 14 Triggers of the YottaDB M Programmers Guide
 <https://docs.yottadb.com/ProgrammersGuide/triggers.html>`_).
 Operations
 that invoke implicit transaction processing are not supported for global variables that reside on remote database files.